 South Australia has an older population than Australia overall.
 In 2015, an estimated 17.4% of South Australians were aged 65 years or over, compared to 15.0% for the Australian population as a whole.
-Proportionally more of the 65 years and older population were female than male, nationally, in South Australia overall and in the state’s Aboriginal population.
+Proportionally more of the 65 years and older population are female than male.3

-The age-sex profile of the Aboriginal population in South Australia is substantially different from that for the state’s population overall.
-In 2011 (the latest year for which data available), over half (55.2%) of all Aboriginal people in South Australia were aged under 25 years compared to 30.5% of the overall state population in 2015.
-Only 3.7% of Aboriginal people in South Australia were aged 65 years and over in 2011, compared to 17.4% of the state’s total population in 2015.
-This structural difference is evident in the large gaps in median estimated ages between Aboriginal people and the whole population in the state.
+The age-sex profile of the Aboriginal population in South Australia is substantially different than the state’s population overall.
+In 2015 (the latest year for which data is available), almost half (53.6%) of all Aboriginal people in South Australia were aged under 25 years compared to 30.5% of the overall state population.
+Proportionally, 4.1% of Aboriginal people in South Australia were aged 65 years and over in 2015, compared to 17.4% of the state’s total population.
+This structural difference is also evident in the large gaps in estimated median ages between the Aboriginal and state population.3

 Estimated median age (years) by sex and region, 2015

 Data source: ABS 2017c

 South Australian population by age (years) and sex -- All SA (2015) and Aboriginal SA (2015*)

 * 2015 latest available for comparison